 Plate 11 Results from a numerical simulation of the formation of a metal-free stars and their feedback on the surrounding environment (see Figure 6.13 and associated discussion for more information).
-Radiative feedback around the first star involves ionized bubbles (blue) and regions of high molecule abundance (green).
+Radiative feedback around the first star involves ionized bubbles (light grav) and regions of high molecule abundance (medium grav).
 The large residual free-electron fraction inside the relic ionized regions, left behind after the central star died, rapidly catalyzes the re-formation of molecules and a new generation of lower-mass stars.
-Reprinted from Nature 459, 7243, Bromm, V., N. Yoshida, L. Hernquist, & C. F. McKee, "The formation of the first stars and galaxies," Figure 4, Copyright 2007, with permission from Nature Publishing Group.
+Bromm, V., Yoshida, N., Hernquist, L., & McKee, C. F., Nature 459, 49 (2009).
+Copyright 2009 by Nature Publishing Group.

 Plate 12 Simulated image of an accretion flow around a black hole spinning at half its maximum rate, from a viewing angle of 10° relative to the rotation axis (see Figure 7.2 and associated discussion for more information).
 The coordinate grid in the equatorial plane of the spiraling flow shows how strong lensing around the black hole bends the back of the apparent disk up.
 The left side of the image is brighter owing to its rotational motion toward the observer.
 The bright arcs are generated by gravitational lensing.
 A dark silhouette appears around the location of the black hole because the light emitted by gas behind it disappears into the horizon and cannot be seen by an observer on the other side.
 Recently, the technology for observing such an image from the supermassive black holes at the centers of the Milky Way and M87 galaxies has been demonstrated as feasible [Doeleman, S., et al., Nature 455, 78 (2008)].
 To obtain the required resolution of tens of micro-arcseconds, interferometers operating at millimeter wavelengths across the earth are necessary.
 Broderick, A., & Loeb, A. Journal of Physics Conf.
 Ser.
 54, 448 (2006); Astrophys.
 J. 697, 1164 (2009).
-Reproduced by permission of the AAS.
+Reproduced with permission of the American Astronomical Society.

 Plate 13 Multiwavelength images of the highly collimated jet emanating from the supermassive black hole at the center of the giant elliptical galaxy M87 (see Figure 7.3 and associated discussion for more information).
 The X-ray image (top) was obtained with the Chandra X-ray observatory, the radio image (bottom left) was obtained with the Very Large Array (VLA), and the optical image (bottom right) was obtained with the Hubble Space Telescope (HST).
-Courtesy of CXO/NASA.
+CXO/NASA.

 Plate 14 Numerical simulation of the collapse of an early dwarf galaxy with a virial temperature just above the cooling threshold of atomic hydrogen and no $\rm H_2$ (see Figure 7.6 and associated discussion for more information).
-The image shows a snapshot of the gas density distribution 500 million years after the Big Bang, indicating the formation of two compact objects near the center of the galaxy with masses of $2.2 \times 10^6~M{\odot}$ and $3.1 \times 10^6~M{\odot}$, respectively, and radii <1 pc.
-Sub-fragmentation into lower mass clumps is inhibited because hydrogen atoms cannot cool the gas significantly below its initial temperature.
+The image shows a snapshot of the gas density distribution 500 million years after the Big Bang, indicating the formation of two compact objects near the center of the galaxy with masses of $2.2 \times 10^6~M\odot$ and $3.1 \times 10^6~M\odot$, respectively, and radii <1 pc.
+Subfragmentation into lower mass clumps is inhibited because hydrogen atoms cannot cool the gas significantly below its initial temperature.
 These circumstances lead to the formation of supermassive stars that inevitably collapse to make massive seeds for supermassive black holes.
 The simulated box size is 200 pc on a side.
 Bromm, V., & Loeb, A., Astrophys.
 J. 596, 34 (2003).
-Reproduced by permission of the AAS.
+Reproduced with permission of the American Astronomical Society.